Krushna-Prasad-Sahoo/test-android/README.md

 1. From this [video](https://youtu.be/YVfBEowGBU8?si=T-rNdr2psH9reub8) I did learn about `Implicit Intent Concept` in Android.
 Implemented it as well.
 My app was working well on my phone, but the emulator on Android Studio was failing when the `camera` was opening or `chrome` browser was opening.
 It was not throwing any error, but I felt like it was getting restarted.
 2. Also, I understrood another view called `CardView` and implemented that in this test.

+---
+Day 13 (3rd November 2023)

+1. In this [video](https://youtu.be/VmPo5OV70yM?si=Ka38heiBVQEHxN_B) I got a new concept of `WebView`.
+It was really interesting.
+With this power I was able to make multiple website's clone mobile app in few minutes.
+And also I have few friend who have their personal website or portfolio.
+I gifted them with a mobile app of their portfolio or website.
+Hahaha xD.
+This was awesome.